 If you ever need proof that your dachshund is a big dog in a small body, visit this page and learn about Daisy, who saved her humans from a black-bear attack.

 Almond Joy, now in Australia

 We received an email requesting that we link to a site that discusses CBD for Dogs: Benefits & Treatment Guide.
 We have used CBD capsules to prevent seizures in Cocker Spaniels, and it does a wonderful job without producing any nasty side-effects, which so often happens with pharmaceutical products.
 Check out CBDoil.org today!

-An IMPORTANT item from Facebook, regarding vaping and dogs, since so many people today are using this stuff, thinking it's safer than tobacco products, although I've never heard of a cigarette, cigar or pipe that spontaneously exploded in a person's pocket and burned them, or in their mouth unless they were using oxygen at the same time, as I have with e-cigarettes for vaping.
+An IMPORTANT item from Facebook, regarding vaping and dogs, since so many people today are using this stuff, thinking it's safer than tobacco products, although I've never heard of a cigarette, cigar or pipe that spontaneously exploded in a person's pocket and burned them, or in their mouth unless they were using oxygen at the same time, as I've read about with e-cigarettes for vaping.
 As bad as tobacco is, these products may be even worse.